cryptrz/cryptrz.github.io/_posts/2022-06-18-jwt-attacks.md

     ![jwt-attacks-1-6](/assets/images/2022-06-18-jwt-attacks/1-6.png)

-7. Get the link to the response and paste it in the browser
+7. Get the link to the response and paste it in the web browser

     ![jwt-attacks-1-7-1](/assets/images/2022-06-18-jwt-attacks/1-7-1.png)